 Is your air conditioner not providing the frosty-cold airflow it used to?
 As temperatures rise, an underperforming AC unit can be frustrating and uncomfortable.
-But don’t sweat it - simple troubleshooting and maintenance can fix most cooling issues.
+But don’t sweat it - s imple troubleshooting and maintenance can fix most cooling issues.

 This article will cover the typical causes when an air conditioner stops cooling efficiently.
 You’ll learn how to diagnose problems like low refrigerant or frozen coils.
-We’ll provide actionable tips to restore cooling capabilities, ranging from cleaning filters to replacing faulty components.
-With the right repairs, you can cost-effectively get your air conditioner working like new again.
+We’ll provide actionable tips to restore cooling capabilities, from cleaning filters to replacing faulty components.
+With the proper repairs, you can cost-effectively get your air conditioner working like new again.

 Why Your AC Stops Cooling Properly